Skip to main content

 icon: https://raw.githubusercontent.com/cncf/artwork/master/projects/kubernetes/icon/color/kubernetes-icon-color.png

-The following example demonstrates how to expose a basic NGINX service for both existing cluster and embedded cluster installations.
+The following example demonstrates how to link to a port-forwarded ClusterIP service for existing cluster installations.

 To test this example: